reese/blog/content/thoughts/retreat-reflections-love-and-rest/index.md

 {{< /epigraph >}}

 In this constant state of letting go, we find a balance: confidence in what we know and compassion for the unknown.
-Others around us, we see, are on the same road as us.
+Others around us, we see, are on the same road, just going at their own place.
-Some are joining us on our journey, and for that we're grateful.
+Some join us on our journey, and for that we're grateful.
-For others, the road ahead is frightening, and for them we're compassionate, for we know the pain they experience.
+For others, the road ahead is frightening, and for them we're compassionate, for we know their pain.

 Meaning, here, becomes not so much an unanswerable question; it's simply irrelevant to the project of living.
 It's a million miles away.
-Because here, right here before us, is joyous freedom to be.
+Because here, right here before us, is the joyous freedom to be.

 And in that joy, I find resonance in the words of my [childhood pastor](https://thealabamabaptist.org/jim-barnette-longtime-pastor-and-samford-professor-dies-at-age-59/#:~:text=you%20have%20been%20redeemed%20and%20you%20are%20being%20redeemed), the words that rang in my ears every Sunday morning:

-"You have been redeemed, and you are *being* redeemed.
+"And by the love of God, you have been redeemed, and you are *being* redeemed.
 So go in peace."